Gman-Superfly/AKIRA/README.md

   THE QUESTION: What is the nature of this transition?

   Our approach: Treat it like a phase transition.
-  When water freezes, molecules don't disappear—they crystallize.
+  When water freezes, molecules don't disappear, they crystallize.
-  When beliefs collapse, information doesn't vanish—it transforms.
+  When beliefs collapse, information doesn't vanish, it transforms.

   We call the crystallized patterns "Action Quanta":
   Irreducible units of actionable information.